About Us

 You’ll find stories about the decline or elimination of diseases, medical breakthroughs, falling poverty rates, rising access to water, electricity and sanitation, human rights wins, conservation victories, protection of wildlife, the accelerating pace of clean energy and the decline of fossil fuels, and mind-blowing scientific breakthroughs that constitute real advances for our species.

-In addition to our top stories of the week, paid subscribers get more content under each of our headings of social, environmental, energy and scientific progress.
-We scour the internet for this stuff, visiting some pretty obscure places, so we also include our favourite links of the week, such as essays we've enjoyed, interesting tidbits of content or videos and music.
-It's about a 12 minute read - a deeper, longer dive that will open your eyes to a bigger picture, restore your faith in humanity, and perhaps even make you fall back in love with the internet.
+In addition to our top stories of the week, paid subscribers get more content about social, environmental, energy and scientific progress.
+We visit some pretty obscure places in search of this stuff, so we also include our favourite links of the week: essays we've enjoyed, interesting tidbits of content or videos and music.
+Our premium edition is about a 12 minute read - a deeper, longer dive that will open your eyes to a bigger picture, restore your faith in humanity, and perhaps even make you fall back in love a little with the internet.

 The real value of a premium membership is that a third of our subscription fees go to small, under-the-radar charities.
 These are the organisations that rarely make it into the media spotlight but are making a real difference at ground level.
 We feature the stories of our charity partners in the newsletter along with updates and details about how the money is used.